-- Types and Sizes: The following 3 types of dog parks should be considered to meet needs: - Countywide Dog Park: 3 acres, located in regional or recreational park - Dog Park: 0.5- 3 acres, located in local parks - Dog Spot: 0.25-0.5 acre, located in neighborhood or urban parks - Geographic Distribution: Current inventory and future facilities to be delivered in proportion to percent of County population in each subarea of the County.
+- Priority platforms for service delivery: Countywide (regional and recreational parks) or Community Use (Local, Neighborhood, and Urban) parks based on operational and user capacity considerations.
+Types and Sizes: The following 3 types of dog parks should be considered to meet needs: - Countywide Dog Park: 3 acres, located in regional or recreational park - O Dog Park: 0.5-3 acres, located in local parks - O Dog Spot: 0.25-0.5 acre, located in neighborhood or urban parks - Geographic Distribution: Current inventory and future facilities to be delivered in proportion to percent of County population in each subarea of the County.